QuinnFreedman/modular/docs/components.md

 Each module will list the specific components required to build it in a **bill of materials**, which is in the **assembly instructions** for that module.

 Most components can be bought from [Tayda Electronics](https://www.taydaelectronics.com/).
 Where specific components are missing from Tayda, they can usually be found on [Mouser](https://www.mouser.com/) or [DigiKey](https://www.digikey.com/).
 [Thonk](https://www.thonk.co.uk/) also carries a lot of DIY-synth specific parts, like knobs.
 Some generic components like capacitors and resistors can also be bought in bulk kits.
-Depending on how many modules you want to make, or if you want to customize them, this may or may not be a better value.
+Depending on how many modules you want to make, or if you want to customize them, this may be a better value.

 Each module will have a Tayda quick-order CSV BoM, which you can [upload to Tayda](https://www.taydaelectronics.com/quick-order/).
 That will contain **most** of the parts needed.
 Parts not included in that list are marked in the **assembly instructions** for that module, and will need to be purchased elsewhere.